 Getting Back to Shore

-Now comes the most “trying” time of the entire trip.
+Now comes the most “trying” time of the trip.
 The sea is often relentless during the ride back to Key West.
-They advised us to take Dramamine around noon so that the medicine would have time to kick in before starting our journey to Key West.
+We were advised to take Dramamine around noon so that the medicine would have time to kick in before starting our journey to Key West.
 I cannot stress how important this is.

-The staff is thoroughly prepared and passed out motion sickness bags (barf bags) to all aboard the Yankee Freedom III.
+The staff is thoroughly prepared and passed out motion sickness bags (barf bags) to all aboard the boat.
 While Peyton and I made it without being sick, several people around us were not so lucky.
-The waves were pretty rough, and the ride was very rocky.
+The waves were pretty rough, and the ride was bumpy.
 Keep in mind that these sailors make this trip daily unless extreme weather calls for cancellation.
 You will be safe, but remember that the return ride is a little more complicated than getting there.

 A Trip to Remember